 We believe students succeed best in learning environments that support them to become the drivers and owners of their learning.
 Of course states should set high common standards of skills and knowledge to be mastered by each generation of students, but the tasks on which students engage throughout their learning journeys will be more meaningful and impactful when they learn deeply and in context.
 A high quality education kindles curiosity, and does not extinguish it for the vast majority of individuals who stray from the average pace of learning.
-As noted in the quote above from Michael Horn, Blended Personalized Learning moves beyond putting devices in students’ hands and instead pushes the boundaries of the traditional classroom in terms of “time, place, path, and/or pace of learning.”
+As noted in the quote above from Michael Horn, Blended Personalized Learning moves beyond putting devices in students’ hands and, instead, pushes the boundaries of the traditional classroom in terms of “time, place, path, and/or pace of learning.”
 Oakland’s public schools are now largely technology-enabled, with pockets of truly high-quality blended instruction at the classroom level.
 The Foundation’s eight blended learning pilot schools lit a spark; their lessons on infrastructure and support have scaled across the city.
 This initial effort gained nationwide attention, resulting in the Foundation’s capacity to bring more resources and expertise to expand our work beyond individual teachers and classrooms to create innovation through high-quality blended personalized learning schools that reach all of their students.
 These schools sought to fully reimagine the role of student and teacher to create breakthrough achievement, joy, and sustainability.
 The next phase of work in our strategy manifests itself largely through local proof points as part of the Next Generation Learning Challenge in Oakland grant program (NGLC in Oakland).

 In 2015, NGLC in Oakland selected teams at ten schools to receive planning grants to spur innovation, develop proven solutions, design promising pilots, and nurture groundbreaking partnerships.
-In the spring of 2016, NGLC in Oakland rolled out its next round of funding with seven schools — three district-run and four charter-run — receiving multi-year grants to bring their designs to life.
+In the spring of 2016, NGLC in Oakland rolled out its next round of funding with seven schools—three district-run and four charter-run—receiving multi-year grants to bring their designs to life.
 Additionally, the work of NGLC in Oakland engaged a broader set of educators in the city through trips to innovative schools, networking opportunities, and other events.

-Through the 2019-2020 school year and by invitation, NGLC in Oakland will continue to invest and reinvest in Oakland public schools aiming high on the California School Dashboard and that personalize learning in order to reach those quality outcomes.
+Through the 2019-2020 school year and by invitation, NGLC in Oakland will continue to invest and reinvest in Oakland public schools that aim high on the California School Dashboard and personalize learning in order to reach those quality outcomes.
 Ultimately, NGLC in Oakland hopes to play a role in cohorts of schools and aspiring school teams to engage in regular cycles of discovery, planning, design, and launch that further influences the larger system of schools toward more NextGen models.

 Our goal for Blended Personalized Learning is to engage school (re)design teams of leaders, teachers, parents, students, and community stakeholders to create 3,000-5,000 high quality, innovative, personalized, student-centered seats by 2020.
 To accomplish this, the Foundation will focus on launching successful school models to serve as local examples, creating capacity for rapid prototyping of new ideas, and building teacher leadership to support innovation.